Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Representation of surfaces through relative homologies

 \end{itemize}

 Take arbitrary reference points $z_A$ and $z_B$ in the polygons $A$ and $B$, respectively.
 Let the reference point $z^*$ for $\PI$ coincide with~$z_B$.

-Draw a base path $\gamma_A$ from $z^*$ to $A$ as it is shown in the figure (note that we are starting to use the bypass notations introduced in Appendix~B).
+Draw a base path $\gamma_A$ from $z^*$ to $A$ as it is shown in \figurename~\ref{f:ex_circ} (note that we are starting to use the bypass notations introduced in Appendix~\ref{app:B}).
 Let the base path $\gamma_B$ be trivial.

 The group $\PI$ has a single generator $\gamma_1$ that is a simple loop about~$\sigma_1$.
 Any element $\gamma \in \PI$ can be written as

 Obviously, $\PI$ is Abelian.

 The group ring $\Omega$ for this example is the set of finite sums